The Abbey School, Reading, Berkshire

 Academic results: Excellent.
 For GCSE in 2016: 86% of entries achieving A*-A grades and 99% of entries graded at A*-B. And A levels saw 82% of girls achieving the equivalent of A*-B grades.
 Bonkersly good.

-Rachel Dent (above) started in September 2015 as Head of The Abbey having been Deputy at the Senior School and Head of Sixth Form when she joined in 2006.
+The Abbey has a three head structure, Rachel Dent (above) started in September 2015 as Head of The Abbey having been Deputy at the Senior School and Head of Sixth Form when she joined in 2006.
 Remarkably she’s only the sixth Head in 128 years (I know, the mind boggles – she may combust into dust in 2085 in a school corridor).
 I’ve met her a couple of times now and she’s clearly passionate about the school.
 She handled a recent tragedy in the school with strong leadership.

-Over at the Juniors, Nicola Dick-Cleland (above) is the new leader, having been promoted after three years as Assistant Head.
+Jan Cresswell (below) is Head of The Senior School and over at the Juniors, Nicola Dick-Cleland (above) is the new leader, having been promoted after three years as Assistant Head.
 Formerly a psychotherapist (too easy to joke about how useful that will be in the job), she seems to have a grounded approach to education.
 I liked her emphasis on letting the children stay young as long as possible and not putting too much academic pressure on them.
 Certainly the lessons I poked my head into seemed very practical and lots of fun and not hot-housey.

 I think if you’re used to thinking of private schools as having loads of land, the biggest quirk to The Abbey is that it simply doesn’t have it – but the converse of that is that being so central, the girls grow to understand how to stay safe in a city and become mature young adults and being 5 minutes walk from The Oracle, how to shop in it too (just saying).
 I would never have considered a city school for my daughter prior to coming here, having specifically left London for space and fresh air for my kids, but it’s definitely opened my eyes to some potential benefits.
 If you can’t offer grand vistas and roaming, you have to work doubly hard to offer the other stuff.
 And the other stuff is important.